Points of Interest: Monkey Business at the History Center

 Two hundred points signified that the lifter was a “Coconut Crusher.”
 You’re a “Monkey Chaser” at 400 points (though I’d posit that moniker is more reflective of leg strength).
 At 800 points, you’ve achieved the coveted “Gorilla Getter” level.

-Brian Butko, the History Center’s director of communications, has written two books on Kennywood and he’s working on a third.
+Brian Butko, the History Center’s director of publications, has written two books on Kennywood and he’s working on a third.
 He explains the mechanics behind this simian workout simulator: “There’s a tightly wound, thick spring; you were trying to stretch out that spring.
 Connected to the spring was a chain that went through some gearings that connected to the Monkey Lift part.”

 Butko says amusements such as these became popular in the 1930s; penny arcades were around for decades prior, but they were focused on showing single-reel films on hand-cranked devices such as Edison’s cinematograph.
 “It was a cheap way to see sort of racy, girlie films at the time,” he says, confirming that your grandparents were no less lascivious than you.